Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Set-WebSitesSite.md

 ```

 ### -Name
-Specifies the name of the site being modified For   example.
+Specifies the name of the site being modified.
+For example:

 `-Name "ContosoInternal"`